botpress/readme/docs/STUDIO/interface/chatbot-settings-1.md

 # Node Repetition Limit

 This is the maximum amount of times a conversation can go through any specific node.
-When the user repeats a node the number of times indicated by this limit, an error will be triggered.
+When the user repeats this node repetition limit, an error will be triggered.

 The maximum value is 10.